kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 * Node Service: NodePublishVolume, NodeUnpublishVolume, NodeGetCapabilities, NodeGetInfo, NodeGetId, NodeGetVolumeStats
 * Identity Service: GetPluginInfo, GetPluginCapabilities, Probe

-**Note**
+> **Note** When using static provisioning with an Amazon S3 file system, the `volumeHandle` in your PersistentVolume must include the `s3files:` prefix (e.g., `s3files:fs-01234567890abcdef0`).

-Since Amazon EFS and Amazon S3 file systems can scale elastically, it doesn't really enforce any file system capacity.
-The actual storage capacity value in persistent volume and persistent volume claim is not used when creating the file system.
-However, since the storage capacity is a required field by Kubernetes, you must specify the value and you can use any valid value for the capacity.
+> **Note** Amazon EFS and S3 Files are fully elastic and scalable file systems which automatically scale up or down based on usage, so there is no need to manage capacity.
+The actual storage capacity value in persistent volume and persistent volume claim is a placeholder value that must be specified (required by Kubernetes) but is not actually used.
+You can specify any valid value for the capacity.

 For detailed parameter explanations, see the [parameters documentation](parameters.md).